TrevTheDev/monorepo/packages/dilav/README.md

 ### `.merge`

 Merges schemas and if they share keys, the properties of merged schema overrides the initial schema.
-The second schemas' `unmatchedPropertySchema` is also used.
+The last schemas' `unmatchedPropertySchema` will be used.

 ```typescript
 const foo = v.object({ items: v.array(v.string) })